Hardlymoving writes about the do-it-yourself maintenance and repair of Asian cars.

 Remove the ground strap followed by the two nuts and one bolt.
-In addition, the nut that’s in the middle of the bracket must be loosened since there’s a small rotating metal bracket underneath that must be turned before pulling off the mount.
+In addition, you need to loosen the nut that’s in the middle of the bracket, since there’s a small rotating metal bracket underneath that must be turned before pulling off the mount.

-6. Remove the Spark Plug Wires, the Value Cover Bolts and the Valve Cover
+6. Remove the Spark Plug Wires, the Valve Cover Bolts, and the Valve Cover

 7. Remove the Upper Timing Belt Cover

 Now, there are only two bolts that need to be removed.
 Detach the alternator wires recessed within the cover, then pull up and out to remove the cover.
 Remove the oil dipstick as well.